Nick-Triller/k8s-duplicator/README.md

 Copies are deleted if the original secret is deleted or the `duplicate` annotation is removed from the original secret.
 Copies have the same name as the original secret.
 If a namespace already contains a secret with the same name as the original secret, the controller will not overwrite it.
+Labels and annotations are not copied from the original secret to the copies.

 ```yaml
 apiVersion: v1